 The Skyline Group provided Information Technology design, project management and construction administration services for the new Humanities Building constructed in the spring of 2012.
 The building was built on the south west side of the campus next to the Phillips Library and the Hickey, SOWA and Albertus building complex.
 Construction began in June of 2012 with a completion date of September 2013.

-This Architectural Award Winning Project for “Outstanding design in the post-secondary school category” is a 63,000-square-foot, three-story new construction project that was designed and built in 18 months with work completed in the summer of 2013.
+This AIA Architectural Award-Winning Project for “Outstanding Design in the Post-Secondary School Category” is a 64,000-square-foot, three-story new construction project that was designed and built from start to finish in 18 months with a budget of ~$20 Million dollars.

-Together we integrated 21st century technology and systems for student, faculty and staff into this gothic styled building with architectural details and aesthetic design considerations to ensure a true to style building with the benefit of state of the art educational and technology tools, applications and services.
+Together we integrated 21st century technology systems for students, faculty and staff into this collegiate gothic styled building with architectural details and aesthetic design considerations to ensure a true to form building with the benefit of state of the art educational and technology tools, Audio-Visual applications and technology services.